bergesinstitute/graf-method/book-4-unit-1.md

 5. We are calling Sarah.
 6. She is watching TV.
 7. My sister is working in Dallas.
-8. They are cooking in Peter’s kitchen.
+8. They are cooking in Peter's kitchen.

 ## 7. Completar, usando pretérito imperfecto